-- Flexible Training Lab.
-Computerized instruction in basic skills, including reading, writing, computational skills and preparation for the GED, is available in our new all-computerized flexible training lab. - Career/Life Planning.
+- Computer Learning Lab.
+Computerized instruction in basic skills, including reading, writing, computational skills and preparation for the GED, is available in our all-computerized learning lab. - Career/Life Planning.
 Career/life planning programs and services can be offered on site to help individuals assess their skills and interests and develop a plan to maximize their potential.
 One- or two-day workshops are available.